transcom/prime_api_deliverable/README.md

 In this repository, you'll find a few things:

-- `api.yaml`, a file that documents example endpoints in the REST API along with what data model payloads would look like.
+- An explanation to parts of `prime.yaml`, a file that documents example endpoints in the REST API along with what data model payloads would look like.
 - An example Ruby client
 - An example Java client

-## api.yaml
+## prime.yaml

-There are two important sections to pay attention to in `api.yaml`:
+There are two important sections to pay attention to in [prime.yaml](https://github.com/transcom/mymove/blob/master/swagger/prime.yaml):

 1. `definitions`: Defines the structure of the API payloads including error types.